dokmelody/jam/README.md

 mvn compile -Denv=dev -Dconf=config-dev.edn
 ```

-For compiling and running a web server on a local VM (outside repl.it):
+For compiling and running a web server on a local VM (outside repl.it), with dev and debug tools enabled:

 ```
 mvn compile exec:java -Denv=dev -Dconf=config-dev.edn
 ```

-A web server will listen on port 3000, and a Clojure nrepl on port 7000.
-Do not serve sensitive information because web errors will contains debug information.
+* Web server with debug enabled info will liset on port 3000

-Whenever possible changes to Clojure code will be recompiled live.
+* Clojure nrepl on port 7000

 ## License